Shuvo-saha01/OTT_analysis/readme.md

 - Create an sql table if not exists
 - truncate the created table for any existing data
 - cleanly insert the new data into the table

+### Workflow function
+- An orchestration function that aims to orchestrate the stage 1
+- uses constructor functions for easy maintainance
+- Runs on the same architechture as the pipelines